-Note 5-Debt
+Note 4-Debt

 On August 5, 2016, the Company entered into a loan and security agreement with Silicon Valley Bank (the Bank).
-Under the agreement, the Bank agreed to provide the Company with up to \$5.0 million in debt financing, consisting of a term loan in an aggregate original principal amount not to exceed \$4.0 million (the "Term Loan") and a revolving line of credit in an aggregate principal amount not to exceed \$1.0 million outstanding at any time (the "Revolving Line"; together with the Term Loan, the "Loans").
-Proceeds from the Loans were to be used for general corporate and working capital purposes.
-The Term Loan expired unused on November 30, 2016.
-Advances under the Revolving Line, if any, are available to the Company until March 31, 2020 and accrue interest at a floating annual rate equal to 1.75% or 1.0% above the prime rate, depending on liquidity factors.
+Under this agreement, the Bank agreed to provide the Company with up to \$5.0 million in debt financing, consisting of a term loan in an aggregate original principal amount not to exceed \$4.0 million (the "Term Loan") and a revolving line of credit in an aggregate principal amount not to exceed \$1.0 million outstanding at any time (the "Revolving Line").
+Proceeds from the loans were to be used for general corporate and working capital purposes.
+Advances under the Term Loan were available to the Company until November 30, 2016 and were subject to the Company's compliance with liquidity covenants.
+The Term Loan expired unused on November 30, 2016 and is no longer available to be drawn.
+Advances under the Revolving Line are available to the Company until March 31, 2020 and accrue interest at a floating annual rate equal to 1.75% or 1.0% above the prime rate, depending on liquidity factors.
 Outstanding borrowings, if any, are collateralized by all of the Company's assets, excluding intellectual property which is subject to a negative pledge.
-There were no borrowings outstanding under this facility as of December 31, 2018 or 2017.
+There were no borrowings outstanding under this facility as of December 31, 2019 or 2018.